14 Top Things to Do in Zagreb Croatia: Hidden Tunnels to Wine Bars

 Another wine bar we would have loved to check out but ran out of time is Vinoteka Bornstein.
 You can do local cheese and wine tastings in its 200-year-old brick cellar.
 They also have a wine shop, where you can purchase truffles and olive oil.

-Ride One of the Shortest Funiculars in the World
+12- Ride One of the World’s Shortest Funiculars

 Top things to do in Zagreb, Croatia: ride the funicular